Venje/fftw3_java_wrapper/README.md

 #Simple crossplatform FFTW wrapper for Java using Swig

 This repository contains a source code for creating crossplatform fftw wrapper for Java.
-They can be ease altered for various needs.
-This wrapper suports Linux, Windows x86 and x64.
+This wrapper supports Linux, Windows x86 and x64.

-For every OS there are SWIG's interface named fftw.i for generating Java classes and wrapper on C and source file fftw.c for executing FFT.
+For every OS there are SWIG's interface named fftw.i for generating Java classes, wrapper on C and source file fftw.c for executing FFT.

 ##Compiling for Linux using gcc
-For compilation on Linux is necessary install SWIG and fftw3. fftw3 should be compiled with flag "-fPIC".
-It can be performed by "./configure CFLAGS=-fPIC".
+For compilation on Linux it's necessary to install SWIG and fftw3. fftw3 should be compiled with flag "-fPIC".
+It can be performed by running "./configure CFLAGS=-fPIC".

 Open Makefile, locate string "swig -java -package main fftw.i" and replace "main" for your package hierarchy.
-For example "main.spectroscope.native".
-Then type in terminal "make" and you'll get "libfftw.so".
+For example, "main.spectroscope.native".
+Then run "make" and you'll get "libfftw.so".
 Copy generated *.java files and libfftw.so into your projects.

 ##Compiling for Windows using VS2010
-For compiling fftw library you need to set system variable JDK_HOME.
+First of all, you need to set system variable JDK_HOME.

 1. Open VS project.
 2. Select appropriate architecture.